00-Evan/00-Evan.github.io/_posts/2020/2020-07-30-coming-soon-to-shattered-improved-interfaces.md

   image: /assets/images/2020/2020-07-30/header.png
   teaser: /assets/images/2020/2020-07-30/header.png
   width: 1260px
-#What is the header? maybe a zoomed in view of the new title screen?

 #This field is parsed by Shattered Pixel Dungeon to display an ingame icon in its news feed
 tag: "ICON: PREFS"